We build custom software

-To maintain a healthy TECHNICAL INDEPENDENCY, in Ontica we only offer products and services that we develop.
+To maintain a healthy TECHNICAL INDEPENDENCY, in Ontica we only offer software products that we build.

-That's why we decided not to look for or to be business or solution providers for other technological companies.
+That's why we decided not to be business or solution providers for other technological companies.

 Continued deliveries of operating software in increases no greater than two weeks at a time.

-To achieve this, we base on state-of-the-art software architectures and the best of Lean, Scrum and XP.
+To achieve this, we base our work on state-of-the-art software architectures and the best of Lean, Scrum and XP.

 Component-based architectures allow us a maximum reuse of the software.